jzhoubu/MSBD-2018Fall/5002/A3/README.md

 # Overview
 1. Use imagenet state-of-art model to embed images
-2. Find out the best number of K for cluster
+2. Find out the best value of K for cluster
 3. Use different model and strategy to cluster

 ### 1. Embed Images
 > An implicit hypothesis in modern computer vision research[1] is that models that perform better on ImageNet necessarily perform better on other vision tasks.
 Recently, a research has been done by Google Brain, which shows that ImageNet architectures generalize well across datasets.

+Though we have reference to support this assumption, we still need to evaluate the predicting ability for ResNet on this dataset.
-Thus, it makes sense to use ResNet to embed images into vector so that I can apply unsupervised learning on images.
-My notebook `1103-GlanceData.ipynb` ensures both the stability and accuracy on ResNet152 across the assignment dataset by applying **Class Activation Mapping**[2] and **Guided BackPropagation**[3]
+My notebook `1103-GlanceData.ipynb` apply **Class Activation Mapping**[2] and **Guided BackPropagation**[3] to ensure the stability and accuracy on ResNet152 across the assignment dataset.

 <table border=0 >
     <tbody>